eglinker/aggregatedAverageHumanActivity/README.md

 **Step 5.** Copy the following raw data files from the raw data zip files into the directory that contains run_analysis.R:

 **Step 6.** Start up the RStudio and use it to run the script  run_analysis.R.
 This will generate the tidy data set representing averages of data aggregated for each activity and subject.
-The output file will be named tidydata.txt
+The output file will be named tidydata.txt.

 ## **License:**
 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to ErichGlinker or the authors of the original raw data set or their institutions.
-Any commercial use is prohibited.
 This work is a work derived work and as a consequence any commercial use is prohibited due to the licence terms of the raw data source[1].

 ## Bibliography:

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012